-Future potential exists for a physical connection of Exhibition Place grounds to the Ontario Place site through an expanded land bridge over Lakeshore Boulevard.
-The future growth of Spring and Summer programming, and overall visitation, is tied to waterfront access.
+Looking to the future, significant potential exists with the redevelopment of Ontario Place and a physical connection of the two sites through an expanded land bridge over Lake Shore Boulevard.
+The future growth of Spring and Summer programming, and overall visitation at Exhibition Place, is tied to waterfront access.
+The ultimate aim would be the development of a cooperative long term planning approach for these two sites which form a dominant land mass in the area with 347 acres of publicly owned lands.